AnthonyLe632/AnthonyLe632/README.md

 ## :smiley: Hello everyone, my name is Long, this is my Github :smiley:
 <br> <br />
 ### :notebook: Short introduction:

-<br>I am a fresh graduate student majoring in International Business.
+I am a fresh graduate student majoring in International Business.
 I love incorporating data into Business and Decision-making, especially in the field of E-commerce & Digital Marketing.

 I am a self-starter and am taking steps steadily and gradually to advance my skills and my professional. <br />
 ### :flags: Hobbies: